cferdinandi/adventure/content/rules.md

 A TGKO can happen if the difficulty of a particular challenge isn't properly balanced for the skills of your group.
 It can also happen if luck just doesn't work in the players' favor (a series of low die rolls, for example).

-**Since a TGKO would otherwise stop the adventure in its tracks, the _Guide_ can use their creativity to save players from this situation.**
+**Since a TGKO would otherwise stop the adventure in its tracks, the _Game Master_ can use their creativity to save players from this situation.**

 <p class="margin-bottom-small">Some examples:</p>